-Molds themselves won’t make you sick, but some molds can produce substances, called toxins, that can cause health problems.
-Mold exposure can cause symptoms in some people such as allergic reactions including stuffy nose, eye irritation, rashes, and wheezing, and possibly fever or shortness of breath.
-Not everyone will have these symptoms.
-People who have a weak immune system or have a chronic (ongoing) respiratory condition (e.g. asthma) may be more sensitive to mold.
-If mold exposure is causing you to have any of these symptoms, talk to your health care provider.
+Molds themselves do not make people sick.
+Some molds produce toxins that can cause symptoms such as stuffy nose, eye irritation, rash, wheezing, fever, or shortness of breath.
+Not everyone who is exposed to mold will have symptoms.
+People who have a weakened immune system or a chronic (ongoing) respiratory condition, such as asthma, may be more sensitive to mold toxins.
+If you have any of these symptoms, talk to your healthcare provider.

-- Keep the moisture levels in the house as low as possible, but on average lower than 50%.
+- Keep the moisture levels in the house as low as possible; on average lower than 50%.

 - Use an air conditioner or dehumidifier during humid months.